GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### Threaded scrolling, animations, and decode

-A long-term effort to move all scrolling, non-layout-inducing animations, and image decoding to the compositor thread.
+A long-term effort to move all scrolling, non-layout-inducing animations, and image decoding off of the main thread.

 ### Viz